infinitered/redpotion/README.md

 app.delegate
 ```

-### You can use the folling in a UIView or Screen or UIViewController without prefacing it with `rmq`:
+### You can use the following in a UIView or Screen or UIViewController without prefacing it with `rmq`:

 ```ruby
 append